Spacecowboi/Reading-notesv2/Code 201 - Foundations of Software Development.md/lesson1.md

     * The **Geolocation API** retreieves geographical information.
 This is how Google Maps is able to find your location and show you where you are on a map.

 2. How can you add JavaScript to an HTML document?
     * You can creat a separate "app.js" or ".js" file in your code editor and write your code there, then link it to your HTML using a <script> tag, or you can do in-line JS by writing the JS code directly into the HTML.

+**All answers and content was found within the articles provided for the day's reading**